hugovelasquez/travel-app/README.md

 - SQLite

 ## To Do:
-1. Add table cityloc as menu item
+1. Add table cityloc as menu item - recalculate new distance automatically
 1. Export triplist, worldcities, citiescontinents as `*.csv`
 1. Import csv files in app (in settings), not via R.raw
 1. Add a loading bar when reading csv files